Esri/arcgis-js-vscode-snippets/README.md

 # arcgis-jsapi-snippets README

-Collection of Visual Studio Code snippets for common code patterns.
+Collection of Visual Studio Code snippets for common code patterns and a Visual Studio Code extension (in the extension folder) that you can view in [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=Esri.arcgis-jsapi-snippets)

 ## Features